 - Promotes weight loss

-During the last five years, almost 1000 new yogurt products have hit store shelves.
-How can you make sure you make wise choices?
+During the last few years, almost 1000 new yogurt products have hit store shelves.
+But far from all are healthy choices.

 Should contain probiotic bacteria

-Many yogurt brands are loaded with sugar and are not good options.
-Yogurts with crushed cookies and candy toppings are obviously bad choices.
+Many yogurt brands are loaded with sugar and additives.
 Check if “berries” or “fruit” are not just a mix of coloring and juice.

 Yogurt containing a few extra flavors from fruit or berries are usually fine.
 Unsweetened natural, plain yogurt or Greek yogurt are great options.

 Add fresh berries or fruit yourself to plain yogurt.
 This way you stay in control of what goes into what you consume.

-Avoid yogurt that adds sugar as the first or second ingredient.
+Avoid yogurt that has sugar as the first or second ingredient.

-The fat in dairy is not a problem, but sugar and additives are.
-Full-fat yogurt or yogurt containing 1 or 2 percent are better than nonfat and low-fat products..
-Sugar, not fat is a main cause of obesity.
-The saturated fat in yogurt has health benefits and makes yogurt naturally creamier without additives.
+The fat in dairy is not a problem but sugar and additives are.
+Full-fat yogurt is better (and tastier) than nonfat and low-fat products.
+Sugar, not fat is a cause of obesity.
+The saturated fat in yogurt has benefits and makes yogurt naturally creamier without additives.

-Yogurts with a long list of ingredients including artificial coloring, preservatives and other unhealthy ingredients is best avoided.
+Yogurts with a long list of ingredients including artificial coloring, preservatives and other ingredients is best avoided.

 Homemade yogurt with probiotics

-Homemade yogurt contain beneficial bacteria, vitamins, enzymes and many other nutrients.
-Making homemade kefir or yogurt with probiotics is simple, but the result is better than most yogurts in supermarkets.
+Homemade yogurt is great.
+It contains beneficial bacteria and many nutrients.
+Homemade kefir or yogurt with probiotics is simple and better than most yogurts in supermarkets.

 - Eduardo J. Schiffrin, Alexandr Parlesak, Christiane Bode, J. Christian Bode, Martin A. van’t Hof, Dominik Grathwohl and Yves Guigoz (2009).
 Probiotic yogurt in the elderly with intestinal bacterial overgrowth: endotoxaemia and innate immune functions.
 British Journal of Nutrition, 101, pp 961-966. doi:10.1017/S0007114508055591.